There are two core rendering mechanisms included in Hox, both are stack based.

 }

-You can see the full implementation of this in the Rendering.Chunked
+You can see the full implementation of this in the Rendering.Chunked module.

 Render class

 The render class is the public face of the rendering inner mechanisms described above.
-It's a thin wrapper around the renderNode
+It's a thin wrapper around the renderNode function and it looks as follows:

 [<Class>]